 In many cases, especially for transfer between Alberta post-secondary institutions, transfer credit decisions have already been made.
 If no transfer credit decision has been made on the course(s) you took, you may be asked to provide information supplemental to your transcript, such as course outlines.
 If you are planning on transferring out of province, it’s a good idea to keep a copy of your course outlines to assist in transfer credit assessment.

-6. If I’m currently attending one institution as a student in a program (i.e., not Open Studies or Continuing Education), and would like to take one course at another institution, what is the process to transfer credit?
+6. If I’m currently attending one institution as a student in a program (i.e., not Open Studies or Continuing Education), and would like to take one course elsewhere, what is the process to transfer credit back?

 Ask your program advisor if the course you want to take can be credited towards your program